Recycling Plastic Not Enough, Warns UN Environment Chief

 "We also have to reduce the overall supply of new raw polymer," she said, noting that this was one option in the draft text of the treaty.

-For sure,“we have to recycle as much as we can.
-But as we look at it now, plastic uses is increasing,” Andersen said.
+For sure, "we have to recycle as much as we can.
+But as we look at it now, plastic uses is increasing," Andersen told AFP.

 "So what is clear is that we cannot recycle our way out of this mess."